Also known as: windshield wipers, hanging windshield wipers, hanging leg wipers, bar windshield wipers, toes-to-bar wipers

 Frequently Asked Questions

-What common mistakes should I avoid doing Windscreen Wipers?
+What common mistakes should I avoid when doing Windscreen Wipers?

-How can I progress or find easier alternatives to Windscreen Wipers?
+How can I progress or regress Windscreen Wipers?